Diclofenac: Ecological effects

-Use of diclofenac for animals is controversial due to toxicity when eaten by scavenging birds that eat dead animals; the medication has been banned for veterinary use in several countries.
+Use of diclofenac in animals has environmental effects: It is toxic to scavenging birds – these consume animal carcases in which the drug is present; residues of the drug are found in marine and freshwater organisms, contaminated by agricultural runoff containing diclofenac.
+The medication has been banned for veterinary use in several countries; India restricted its use in 2006.
+Meloxicam is an alternative to diclofenac, one which is safer for wildlife.

-Use of diclofenac in animals has been reported to have led to a sharp decline in the vulture population in the Indian subcontinent – a 95% decline by 2003 and a 99.9% decline by 2008.
-The mechanism is presumed to be renal failure; however, toxicity may be due to direct inhibition of uric acid secretion in vultures.
+Veterinary use in livestock resulted in a sharp decline in the vulture population in the Indian subcontinent – a 95% decline by 2003 and a 99.9% decline by 2008.

+Vultures are long-lived and slow to breed.
+They start breeding only at the age of six and only 50% of their young survive.
+Even if the Indian government ban is fully implemented, it will take many years to revive the vulture population.

+The mechanism of toxicity in vultures is presumed to be kidney failure; however, toxicity may be due to direct inhibition of uric acid secretion in vultures.
 Vultures eat the carcasses of livestock that have been administered veterinary diclofenac, and are poisoned by the accumulated chemical, as vultures do not have a particular enzyme to break down diclofenac.
 At a meeting of the National Wildlife Board in March 2005, the Government of India announced it intended to phase out the veterinary use of diclofenac.
-Meloxicam is a safer alternative to replace use of diclofenac.
-It is more expensive than diclofenac, but the cost is dropping as more pharmaceutical companies are beginning to manufacture it.

-Steppe eagles have the same vulnerability to diclofenac as vultures and may also fall victim to it.
-Diclofenac has been shown also to harm freshwater fish species such as rainbow trout.
+Steppe eagles have the same vulnerability to diclofenac as Old World vultures and are therefore at similar risk from its effects.
 In contrast, New World vultures, such as the turkey vulture, can tolerate at least 100 times the level of diclofenac that is lethal to Gyps species.